7 Tips to Improve Your Team Facilitation Skills

 Good Facilitators believe their group has the wisdom and knowledge to design successful solutions and that people will support what they help to create.

 Great Facilitators, however, know how to pull this wisdom and knowledge out of their team members, so that these solutions can become a reality.

 As a Facilitator, it’s not up to you to go in and fix problems.
-Your job is to ensure that the entire group becomes engaged early in the process and then stays engaged, managing conflicts before they impede the group’s progress.
+Your job is to ensure that the entire group becomes engaged early in the planning process, and then stays engaged, managing conflicts before they impede the group’s progress.
 Design the format of your meetings to promote discussion and participation from everyone, beginning on day one.

 2. Encourage Trust in the Capacity and Experience of Others

-When a team of experts gathers in a room together, our natural tendency is to make sure our knowledge is known and our opinion is heard – sometimes at the cost of not listening to others.
-Your role as a Facilitator is to create an environment that encourages team members to not only talk, but to listen to ideas and be open to adapting them based on the experience of the entire group.
+When a team of experts gathers in a room group work together, our natural tendency is to make sure our knowledge is known and our opinion is heard – sometimes at the cost of not listening to others.
+Your role as a Facilitator is to create an environment that encourages team members to not only talk, but to listen to new ideas and be open to adapting them based on the experience of the entire group.
 While you might honor the wisdom of the group, don’t assume that your team holds this same belief – help them move in that direction!

 3. Maintain Neutrality

 As a Facilitator, your role is to own the process, while remaining neutral regarding the content.
 Don’t try to influence the outcome of the team by providing your opinion, voting on a decision or judging a statement.
 Simply maintain an objective perspective and comment neutrally without labeling people or offering criticism or critique.